-There are specific requirements for the share pledge as prescribed under the Civil and Commercial Code (“CCC”), including:
+Based on our experience, there are specific requirements for the share pledge as prescribed under the Civil and Commercial Code (“CCC”), including:

 In practice, the share pledge is used as security for collateral.
 The Pledger gets the money, and the Pledgee gets the right over such pledged share.
 While the shares are pledged, the dividend is still paid to the shareholders.